qidi-community/Plus4-Wiki/content/system-tuning/README.md

 To install and activate the tuning, follow this sequence of steps:

-1. ssh into your 3D Printer's Linux command shell
+1. ssh into your 3D Printer's Linux command shell (see https://github.com/qidi-community/Plus4-Wiki/tree/main/content/ssh-access for details)

 2. Obtain a root shell on your printer like so: